quantmind/pulsar-queue/README.rst

 * job. **queue_task** (*jobname*, *\*args*, *\*\*kwargs*)

-    Queue a new job.
+    Queue a new job form a task run.
 It is equivalent to:

     .. code:: python